Bournemouth, Christchurch and Poole Council (23 013 616)

 The Council’s complaints procedure

-1. The Council’s formal complaints procedure says it will acknowledge a complaint within three working days.
+- The Council’s formal complaints procedure says it will acknowledge a complaint within three working days.
 It will then investigate and respond within 20 working days.
 If a complainant remains unhappy it will arrange a review of the complaint.
-It says we do not investigate complaints about issues that happened more than 12 months before you contact us for the first time.
+It says the Council does not investigate complaints about issues that happened more than 12 months before you contact the Council for the first time.

 What happened

-1. Mr X received housing benefit and income-related employment support allowance with the severe disability premium.
-Mr X has a neurodivergent condition and mental health difficulties.
+- Mr X received housing benefit and income-related employment support allowance with the severe disability premium (SDP).
 In mid-2017 Mr X started living with his partner.
-His benefits therefore changed, and he received contribution-based employment support allowance instead of income-related employment support allowance and so no longer received the severe disability premium.
+His benefits therefore changed, and he received contribution-based employment support allowance instead of income-related employment support allowance and so no longer received the SDP.

-2. In March 2018 the Council cancelled Mr X’s housing benefit back to mid-2017.
-Mr X spoke to an officer who he says advised him to apply for universal credit with housing costs to cover their rent.
-Mr X claimed for universal credit shortly afterwards.
+- On 15 March 2018 the Council cancelled Mr X’s housing benefit back to mid-2017.
+On the same date, Mr X spoke to an officer who he says advised him to apply for universal credit with housing costs to cover their rent.
+The Council’s records confirm Mr X called the Council that date regarding his claim.
+Mr X claimed for universal credit on 17 March 2018.

-4. Mr X and his partner stopped living together in late summer 2018.
-Mr X’s benefit entitlement changed, and SDP is not paid as part of universal credit.
-Mr X says he contacted council staff as by claiming universal credit he now received less in benefits than he would have if he had still received housing benefit.
+- Mr X and his partner stopped living together in late summer 2018.
+As a result, Mr X’s benefit entitlement changed, and SDP is not paid as part of universal credit.
+Mr X says he contacted Council staff because by claiming universal credit he now received less in benefits than he would have if he had still received housing benefit.

-5. The DWP did not award Mr X him transitional protection as Mr X was not entitled to be paid SDP whilst living with his partner.
+- The DWP did not award Mr X transitional protection as Mr X was not entitled to be paid SDP whilst living with his partner.
 Mr X appealed that decision.
 The Tribunal heard his appeal in late 2023.
 It dismissed the appeal.

-8. As Mr X’s housing benefit had reverted to zero it said he was advised to apply for universal credit.
-Had the change identified in April 2018 been correctly applied it accepted Mr X’s entitlement to housing benefit would have remained in payment.
-As Mr X had claimed universal credit it could not be reinstated.
+- As Mr X’s housing benefit had reverted to zero the Council said on that day (15 March 2018) it advised him to apply for universal credit.
+Had the change identified in the April 2018 review decision been applied on 15 March 2018, it accepted Mr X’s entitlement to housing benefit would have remained in payment.
+Instead, his housing benefit was not re-instated until April 2018.
+As Mr X had by that point claimed universal credit it could not be reinstated beyond 16 March 2018.

 Findings